 How Our Little Roses Embodies the Teachings of Lent Every Day

-At Our Little Roses, we keep the lessons of Lent in our minds every day.
+We keep the lessons of Lent in our minds every day.
 Our mission is to live out the teachings of Jesus in all that we do.
 His love for all of his followers is why we aim to treat everyone we come in contact with as though they are our brothers and sisters, too.
-Our girl’s lives are a reflection of Lent and Easter Sunday in many ways; they come from the darkness of poverty, abuse and neglect, and through the love and support of people like you – the stone is removed and they are able to live a new life full of possibilities and hope.
+Our girl’s lives are a reflection of Lent and Easter Sunday in many ways; they come from the darkness of poverty, abuse, and neglect, and through the love and support of people like you – the stone is removed, and they are able to live a new life full of possibilities and hope.

 For more information on what we do at Our Little Roses, contact us!